Happy-Coders-Private-Limited/Wordpress-MSG91-OTP/readme.txt

 * Initial release with OTP login features (full-screen and popup) and core MSG91 integration.

 == Upgrade Notice ==

+= 2.3 =
+This version adds the 'otp_length' parameter to the MSG91 API call.
+If you have customized the OTP length, ensure your settings are correct.

 = 2.2 =
 This version introduces the ability to configure OTP length dynamically (4 or 6 digits).
 Please review your OTP settings after updating.